PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: Conclusions

 \section{Conclusions}

-We proposed PyNET-\QxQ{}, the first deep learning-based demosaicing model for \QxQ{} images.
-We enhanced PyNET by adding residual learning and sub-pixel convolution, which has a better fit with \QxQ{} inputs.
-Then, we compressed the enhanced PyNET and trained with progressive distillation.
-The proposed model has a smaller size of the model (2.3\% compared to PyNET) while enjoying the comparable demosaicing capability.
-We tested our model with an input captured by the actual \QxQ{} image sensor and presented the high-quality demosaiced image.
+We introduced PyNET-Q$\times$Q, the first deep learning-based demosaicing model for Q$\times$Q images.
+By incorporating a skip connection with a gray image and sub-pixel convolution, we enhanced PyNET to better suit Q$\times$Q inputs.
+We then compressed the enhanced PyNET and trained it using progressive distillation.
+The proposed model is considerably smaller in size (2.3\% compared to PyNET) while maintaining a comparable demosaicing capability.
+We evaluated our model with input captured by an actual Q$\times$Q image sensor and demonstrated high-quality demosaiced images.